kammitama5/kammitama5.github.io/_posts/2020-05-15-Saturday-May-15th.md

   technology.
 As it turns out, we both had experiences with similar locations, and saw it change with time.
 When I came back from the Bay area to pack (I lived in the [North Hollywood Arts district](https://en.wikipedia.org/wiki/NoHo_Arts_District,_Los_Angeles), which was for artists and filmmakers and budding actors getting their foot in the door when I first moved there), it was heavily gentrified and I barely recognized my own neighbourhood.
-It was terrifying and I was almost happy to leave and start a new chapter.
+It was terrifying and I was almost happy to leave and start a new chapter, even though my heart ached from leaving a place I lived for so many years.
 There were so many people who looked like what I was.
 No more [Millenium Dance Complex](https://en.wikipedia.org/wiki/The_Millennium_Dance_Complex); they had long moved.
 And all the nook artist galleries were slowly losing their leases; who can afford to pay their employees $14 a day and pay rent there anymore?
 - As I have said many times, I've always been this hybrid art-techie person, so that means I've lived at the intersection